Visiting Papua New Guinea

 - Credit Cards

 - Value Added Tax (Vat)

 - Medical Services

 - Time Zone

-To obtain a visa before you enter the country costs K75.00.
 You will need travel documents, sufficient funds for your stay in the country and airline ticket with confirmed outbound flights before expiry date of your Visa.
 As some restrictions apply to several Asian, Eastern European and African countries; please check with the nearest Papua New Guinea Mission or the nearest Australian mission, which is allocated in each country for visa requirements before travelling to the country.
 Passports must be valid for 6 months from the date of intended travel.

 Jackson's International Airport is the gateway of Papua New Guinea, situated about 8km away from the main town center of Port Moresby.
-Mt Hagen Provincial Airport has been declared International Port of entry because of the mining activities around the Highland provinces.
+Mt Hagen Provincial Airport has been declared an International Port of entry because of the mining activities around the Highland provinces.

 Adults over 18 have a general allowance of new goods to the value of K250 and are allowed duty free: